The Training

 Theoretical training for an EASA PPL(A) course shall comprise at least 100 hours.

-This is followed by 30 hours of 'ground school' classroom tuition which is delivered over ZOOM, allowing you to remain at home for the entire course.
+This is followed by 30 hours of 'ground school' classroom tuition which is delivered over ZOOM, which allows you to remain at home for the entire PPL theory course.

 The purpose of the PPL ground training is to teach the syllabus for the following nine (9) theoretical subjects: -